Research & Discovery

-- Parker Hevron (history & government) will analyze how mass media covers judicialized vs. non-judicialized policies and how that coverage affects individuals' attitudes toward the American court system with a $220,000 grant from the National Science Foundation.
-The project will explore whether court-based compensation policies lead to fundamentally different types of media coverage, particularly when compared to compensation policies that are created and administered by Congress, and whether that leads to distorted views of justice and fairness in the U.S.
+- Parker Hevron (history & government) is analyzing how mass media covers judicialized vs. non-judicialized policies and how that coverage affects individuals' attitudes toward the American court system with a $220,000 grant from the National Science Foundation.
+The project explores whether court-based compensation policies lead to fundamentally different types of media coverage, particularly when compared to compensation policies that are created and administered by Congress, and whether that leads to distorted views of justice and fairness in the U.S.

-- Suh-Jen Lin (physical therapy) will study the effectiveness of promoting exercise and improving fitness for people with a spinal cord injury with a $59,000 grant from the Baylor Scott & White Research Institute.
+- Suh-Jen Lin (physical therapy) is studying the effectiveness of promoting exercise and improving fitness for people with a spinal cord injury with a $59,000 grant from the Baylor Scott & White Research Institute.

-- Rebecca Keele (nursing) will promote physical activity and healthy eating among Hispanic families living along the southern New Mexico border thanks to a $40,000 subcontract from the Colorado Foundation for Public Health and the Environment.
+- Rebecca Keele (nursing) promotes physical activity and healthy eating among Hispanic families living along the southern New Mexico border thanks to a $40,000 subcontract from the Colorado Foundation for Public Health and the Environment.

-- Anne Simpson (reading) will measure the impact of Descubriendo La Lectura (the Spanish version of Reading Recovery) on first-graders in approximately 30 schools in Texas, Illinois and California with a $35,000 grant from the U.S. Department of Education.
-As the University Training Center responsible for Descubriendo La Lectura, Texas Woman's also will be a subcontractor supporting the recruitment of schools for the grant.
+- Anne Simpson (reading) measures the impact of Descubriendo La Lectura (the Spanish version of Reading Recovery) on first-graders in approximately 30 schools in Texas, Illinois and California with a $35,000 grant from the U.S. Department of Education.
+As the University Training Center responsible for Descubriendo La Lectura, Texas Woman's also is a subcontractor supporting the recruitment of schools for the grant.